kiselev-nikolay/kiselev-nikolay/README.md

 Direct contacts: [nikolai.works/contact](https://nikolai.works/contact)

 ### My projects
++ [inflr](https://github.com/kiselev-nikolay/inflr-be) &mdash; MVP of an app that will help Influencers.
+A private pet project that I made public because it turned out not to be promising as a business.
+[See more](https://nikolai.works/inflrappv1)
 + [direct-to-me](https://github.com/kiselev-nikolay/direct-to-me) &mdash; Self-hosted application for redirecting user or application data in the background.
 See [Readme](https://github.com/kiselev-nikolay/direct-to-me) for details.
 Source code written in Go, TypeScript.
 React frontend. __👨‍🏭 Looking for contributors!__
 + RESTscript &mdash; The RESTscript is a DSL language to simplify the programming of a series of HTTP requests.
   + [execute-functions](https://github.com/kiselev-nikolay/execute-functions) &mdash; RESTscript implementation with a Go executor in WASM